anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

         Extra filesystem storage should be provisioned to cater for any overheads required by the Operating System and any required OS processes, such as the container runtime, Kubernetes agents, and so on.

-     - e.cap.003 from :cite:t:`refmodel` Chapter 4, section Exposed Resource Capabilities
+     - e.cap.003 from :cite:t:`refmodel_ra2` Chapter 4, section Exposed Resource Capabilities
-     - :cite:t:`anuket-ri2` Chapter 3, section Infrastructure Requirements
+     - :cite:t:`anuket-ri2_ra2` Chapter 3, section Infrastructure Requirements
    * - ra2.ch.011
      - Virtual Node CPU Quantity
      - If using VMs, the Kubernetes nodes must be equipped with at least 16 vCPUs.